Welcome from the Director of Computer Resources

 Design Computing at the GSD

-Many courses and other activities at the GSD, in each of the professional degree programs in architecture, landscape architecture, urban planning and design, and design studies require or benefit from substantial computer use well beyond basic word-processing and spreadsheets.
-Advanced 'computer literacy' skills-- including familiarity with 2D and 3D computer aided design (CAD) modeling software, animation, video, multi-media, image processing, geographic information systems (GIS) , structural, thermal, financial and other analyses packages, and programming and algorithmic approaches-- are increasingly demanded of students and professionals in all design disciplines.
+Many courses and other activities at the GSD, in each of the professional degree programs in architecture, landscape architecture, urban planning and design, and design studies require or benefit from substantial computer use well beyond basic word-processing, spreadsheets, and social media...
+Advanced computer literacy skills-- including familiarity with 2D and 3D computer aided design (CAD) modeling software, animation, video, multi-media, image processing, geographic information systems (GIS) , structural, thermal, financial and other analysis packages, and programming and algorithmic approaches-- are increasingly demanded of students and professionals in all design and planning disciplines.

 The Computer Resources Group (CRG) maintains an environment in which information technology is available and easily accessible to serve all the members of the GSD community.
-We manage a complex computer network, supporting Windows, Macintosh,and Linux operating systems, providing a variety of services to students for required course work and independent study, as well as staff, faculty, and visitors for work and research.
-Every student desk in the studio area is provided with a high speed network connection to enable student-owned computers to be hooked-up into the GSD network, and each GSD student is assigned a network account that enables use of state-of-the-art software provided over the network, as well as electronic mail and access to the Internet and World Wide Web.
+We manage a complex computer network, supporting Windows, Macintosh, and Linux operating systems, providing a variety of services to students for required course work and independent study, as well as staff, faculty, and visitors for work and research.
+Most of the GSD (and Harvard ) campus is bathed in high-bandwidth wireless (WiFi) infrastructure, every student desk in the studio area is provided with a high speed network connection to enable student-owned computers to be hooked-up into the GSD network, and each GSD student is assigned a network account that enables use of state-of-the-art software provided over the network, as well as electronic mail and access to the Internet and World Wide Web.
 This account also provides access to sophisticated input and output devices including large format digitizers, flat bed scanners, large format color plotters, high quality color printers, video and multimedia equipment, and CAD/CAM fabrication equipment.

 The professional staff of the Computer Resources Group are dedicated to our mission.
 We believe in -- and want to share -- the fun and learning that comes with design computing (along with the occasional agony and confusion! : )